 Chaussy, Ulrich, and Franz Josef Miller, editors.
 The White Rose: The Resistance by Students against Hitler 1942/43.
 München: White Rose Foundation, 1991.

 Dumbach, Annette E., and Jud Newborn.
-Shattering the German Night: The Story of the White Rose.
-Boston: Little, Brown, 1986.
+Sophie Scholl and the White Rose.
+Oxford: Oneworld, 2006.

 Forman, James D. Ceremony of Innocence.
 New York: Hawthorn Books, 1970.